Canop/broot/website/docs/common-problems.md

 When using Kitty (and no terminal multiplexer), image preview is normally in high resolution.

-If it's not the case, it's probably because the `TERM` environnement variable has been redefined.
+If it's not the case, it's probably because the `TERM` environment variable has been redefined.
 Set either `TERM` or `TERMINAL` to include `kitty`.
 This can be done several ways, for example by adding `env TERMINAL=xterm-kitty` in your [kitty.conf](https://sw.kovidgoyal.net/kitty/conf/) file

 # Edit